-This Illinois Statewide Technical Reference Manual (TRM) was developed to comply with the Illinois Commerce Commission (ICC or Commission) Final Orders from the electric and gas Utilities' Energy Efficiency Plan dockets.6 In the Final Orders, the ICC required the utilities to work with the Illinois Department of Commerce and Economic Opportunity (DCEO) and the Illinois Energy Efficiency Stakeholder Advisory Group (SAG) to develop a statewide TRM.
-See, e.g., ComEd's Final Order (Docket No. 10-0570, Final Order7 at 59-60, December 21, 2010); Ameren's Final Order (Docket No. 10-0568, Order on Rehearing8 at 19, May 24, 2011); Peoples Gas/North Shore Gas' Final Order (Docket No. 10-0564, Final Order10 at 30, May 24, 2011), and Nicor's Final Order (Docket No. 10-0562, Final Order10 at 30, May 24, 2011).
+This Illinois Statewide Technical Reference Manual (TRM) was developed to comply with the Illinois Commerce Commission (ICC or Commission) Final Orders from the electric and gas Utilities' Energy Efficiency Plan dockets.
+In the Final Orders, the ICC required the utilities to work with the Illinois Department of Commerce and Economic Opportunity (DCEO) and the Illinois Energy Efficiency Stakeholder Advisory Group (SAG) to develop a statewide TRM.
+See, e.g., ComEd's Final Order (Docket No. 10-0570, Final Order at 59-60, December 21, 2010); Ameren's Final Order (Docket No. 10-0568, Order on Rehearing at 19, May 24, 2011); Peoples Gas/North Shore Gas' Final Order (Docket No. 10-0564, Final Order at 30, May 24, 2011).